 I really cannot speak for all female soldiers.
-Depending on our units, rank, job, the year we were deployed, leadership and forward operating base, there’s a wide range of experiences, both good and bad, for all soldiers, especially female.
+Depending on our units, rank, job, the year we were deployed, leadership, and forward operating base, there’s a wide range of experiences, both good and bad, for all soldiers, especially females.
 For me, it was the ultimate test.
-I used all my training, mental toughness, endurance and physical strength that year.
+I used all my training, mental toughness, endurance, and physical strength that year.
 In order to do the job, I had to forfeit a lot of privacy and dignity.
 I urinated on the road, in front of other soldiers and passing Iraqi civilians, during quick stops during convoy missions.
-At certain bases, where there weren’t female or any private facilities, I took baby wipe baths.
+At certain bases, where there weren’t females or any private facilities, I took a baby wipe baths.
 I burned human waste from our outhouses.

 I was very frustrated a lot.
-The intense heat, the fear of not knowing what might happen during a mission or who might be hurt, the lack of freedom and downtime got to all of us during the deployment.
+The intense heat, the fear of not knowing what might happen during a mission or who might be hurt, and the lack of freedom and downtime got to all of us during the deployment.
 It’s hard for me to gauge the harassment since I lived that way for so long.
 My sense of “normal” is normal for the Army, but not normal for a woman in any other job.
-There was certainly a hostile environment and many times I felt my safety was in jeopardy while with soldiers that were supposed to be in the same Army I was.
-On the whole, my Iowa National Guard unit had stand up guys and great women.
+There was certainly a hostile environment and many times I felt my safety was in jeopardy while with soldiers that were supposed to be in the same Army, as I was in.
+On the whole, my Iowa National Guard unit had to stand up to guys and great women.
 I was fortunate to be deployed with them.